Tallulah Bankhead: Sexuality and sexual exploits

 Bankhead never publicly used the term "bisexual" to describe herself, preferring to use the term "ambisextrous" instead.

 Death

-Bankhead moved into 230 East 62nd Street in the late 1950s, and then to a co-op at 333 East 57th Street (unit #13E).
+Bankhead moved into 230 East 62nd Street in the late 1950s, and then to a co-op at 333 East 57th Street.

-Bankhead died at St. Luke's Hospital in Manhattan on December 12, 1968, at age 66.
+She died at St. Luke's Hospital in Manhattan on December 12, 1968, at age 66.
 The cause of death was pleural double pneumonia.
-Her pneumonia was complicated by emphysema due to cigarette smoking and malnutrition, but it may also have been exacerbated by a strain of the flu which was endemic at that time.
+Her pneumonia was complicated by emphysema due to cigarette smoking and malnutrition, but it may also have been made worse by a strain of the Hong Kong flu that was endemic at that time.
 Her last coherent words reportedly were a garbled request for "codeine ... bourbon".